twilio-professional-services/flex-dual-channel-recording/plugin-dual-channel-recording/README.md

 In the `/public` directory make a copy of the `appConfig.examples.js` file and rename it to `appConfig.js`, copy the contents from `appConfig.examples.js` and paste it into `appConfig.js`.

+In the root directory make a copy of `.env.sample`, rename it to `.env` and populate the `REACT_APP_SERVERLESS_DOMAIN=` variable with the Twilio Serverless Domain noted from the Twilio Function deployment.

 ---

 ### Development